 We will supply all camping equipment, although we recommend that you bring your own sleeping bag (comfort rated to minus 10 degress Celsius).
 Please refer to our typical kit listfor a guide to what else to bring.

 We carry a comprehensive medical kit, including Diamox and Dexamethazone to treat any signs of altitude sickness.
 As standard we also have a group search & rescue membership with GEOS.

-Mainly local and Western food prepared by our expedition cook.
+Mainly local and western food prepared by our expedition cook.
 We also will include plenty of snacks, and try our best to accommodate all dietary requests.

 All guests must have a comprehensive travel insurance policy that includes emergency medical evacuation, and covers trekking up to 5500m (World Nomads is a good option).
-As standard we also have a group search & rescue membership with GEOS.

 Your large rucksacks, or expedition duffell bags, will be transported by mules, so you will only need to carry your day pack while hiking.

 Typically will range between 5 to 20 degrees Celsius during the day but may fall to as low as minus 5 to 10 degrees at night.
 Please note that we will have a heater to keep the mess tent warm at night.